 The District has a contractual agreement with Central County Alarm System for dispatching services.
-The agreement calls for the District to remit tax revenues received currently 4.8¢ per \$100 valuation.
+The agreement calls for the District to remit tax revenues received currently a blended rate of 4.5¢ per \$100 valuation.
 The District is in compliance with the terms of this agreement.
 This agreement can be terminated January 1 of next year upon notice on or before the first day of October to be effective on January 1 of next year.